Get News & Updates Directly To Your Inbox

-In this case, members are receiving calls that show "Blue Cross and Blue Shield" on the caller ID.
+In this case, members receive calls that show "Blue Cross and Blue Shield" on their caller ID.
 However, BCBSIL is not making those calls.
-The callers are asking for protected health information (PHI) and claiming to be able to lower member premiums or offer additional coverage.
+The scam callers ask for protected health information (PHI).
+They also claim they can lower member premiums or offer additional coverage.

 In both of these situations: